Struggling with your toddler’s temperament? Learn how to discipline a strong willed 2 year old (and why these traits may not be so bad!).

 That said, you can be flexible and understanding on some matters, so long as you’re consistent with those that are non-negotiable for you and your family.
 For instance, sleeping in your bed might not be up for discussion, but you could allow him to watch an extra television show this weekend.

 We’ve all felt it.
 That urge to yell, the anger ready to erupt because your child did something so crazy that you’ve just about had it.
 And sometimes, it feels like reacting this way is the only thing that will finally, finally get him to listen.

 Except fast forward to what happens next.
 How heavy everyone feels—he so frightened, you more than remorseful.
 Getting angry is certainly not a sustainable way to get him to listen, especially for simple, everyday tasks like finishing dinner or putting on his shoes.

-Instead, respond calmly, as patiently as you can.
+Instead, respond calmly, offering comfort and empathy for the situation.
+Try to see the situation from his perspective.
 I know this is a hard ask, but in the long-term, it’s far more effective than getting upset.

 For one thing, you’re modeling the very behavior you’d want him to do when he gets upset.
 You’re also able to use this as a teachable moment, whether it’s learning how to share with others or dealing with sadness.
-And you’re better able to think and make good decisions than if you were reacting out of anger.
+And you’re better able to think and make good decisions than if you were screaming or yelling yourself.

 If need be, go to another room to collect yourself.
 No one is expecting you to go from “I’m ready to burst!” to “I’m having the best time of my life!”
 Even a gradual shift up the ladder to, say, “I’m still mad but I’m keeping my mouth shut” is already accomplishment enough.